microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

-During the rebasing of the inverse change, some of the restoration data may stop being relevant.
+During the rebasing of the inverse change, some of the repair data may stop being relevant.
-Doing the rebasing before we pay the cost of fetching restoration data may be more efficient.
+Doing the rebasing before we pay the cost of fetching repair data may be more efficient.

 ### Rebasing Over Concurrent Interim Changes